jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 On IMDb.com, each listed movie has it's own title landing page, covering a summary of movie information, and a separate page for viewing the corresponding full cast & crew.
 Providing that you use the Imdb movie Id (i.e. an ID specific to Imdb) it's very simple to manipulate IMDb's page URLs to retrieve the information we're after:

  - https://www.imdb.com/title/{film_id} *: used to retrieve film genre.
-Replace {film_id} with integer movie ID value*
-  - Example: https://www.imdb.com/title/tt0111161 for Shawshank Redemption
+Replace {film_id} with integer movie ID value* ⋅⋅⋅Example: https://www.imdb.com/title/tt0111161 for Shawshank Redemption

  - https://www.imdb.com/title/{film_id}/fullcredits *: used to retrieve full cast & crew.
 Replace {film_id} with integer movie ID value*
-  - Example: https://www.imdb.com/title/tt0111161/fullcredits for Shawshank Redemption full cast & crew
+  ⋅⋅⋅Example: https://www.imdb.com/title/tt0111161/fullcredits for Shawshank Redemption full cast & crew

 The **film IDs are first retrieved from the *soupified* page from step 2**, as they are provided in the html in the **'wlb_ribbon'** class.
 With these 250 x film IDs we proceed to scrape the genre and cast data we require.
 The code block, below, is clearly commented.